gep13/gep13/input/blog/calling-all-scottish-mountain-bikers.md

 Title: Calling all Scottish Mountain Bikers
 Published: 17/11/2011
 Tags:
-- Mountain Biking
+- mountain biking
-- MTB
+- mtb
-- Trails
+- trails
 ---

 A friend of mine has started a new website dedicated to Mountain Biking in Scotland.
 The site is called MTB Trails, and you can find it [here](http://www.mtbtrails.info/).
 Full information about what the site is for, and it’s objectives can be found [here](http://www.mtbtrails.info/About.aspx).